Welcome to the homepage for latex-access

 The latex-access project is designed to provide

-on the Nemeth code, whichh can be read on a refreshable braille
+a realtime translation of a line of LaTeX into braille, using either the Nemeth or UEB code, which can be read on a refreshable braille

 display.
 This will greatly improve the ease of use of LaTeX to blind